How Can I Use PayPal as a High-Risk Merchant?

 PayPal does allow for the creation of high-risk accounts, but some context is necessary here.
 As noted above, PayPal will limit or disallow the sales of certain high-risk accounts.
 They have also removed merchants from their platform, sometimes without notice.
 This is usually because there are too many instances of fraud or chargebacks.

-PayPal does have certain services that can help protect you from chargebacks, like chargeback protection, but these services obviously cost a lot of money.
-Furthermore, you’ll get charged $20 for every chargeback, and that is on top of what a bank will charge you.
-This means that one chargeback could mean a massive hit to your wallet and expensive processing costs.
+PayPal does have certain services that can help protect you from chargebacks, like chargeback protection, but these services cost a lot of money.
+Furthermore, you’ll get charged $20 for every chargeback, which is on top of what a bank will charge you.
+One chargeback could mean a massive hit to your wallet and expensive processing costs.

 Establishing a high-risk merchant account through PayPal isn’t tremendously difficult.
-You simply go through the same process to create a business account as any other vendor and select options that give you protection against chargebacks, fraud, and more.
-You also have the option of working directly with PayPal to find the necessary products and services that fit your high-risk business model.
+You simply go through the same process to create a business account as any other vendor and select options that protect you against chargebacks, fraud, and more.
+You can also work directly with PayPal to find the necessary products and services that fit your high-risk business model.

 What are the risks of a PayPal high-risk merchant account?

-There are many risks that come with using PayPal as a high-risk merchant account.
+Many risks come with using PayPal as a high-risk merchant account.
 These include:

 - Losing your account access entirely.
 PayPal is a massive organization with millions of accounts, and it has computer algorithms that detect fraud and protect the company from a business loss.
 If one of these algorithms detects fraud, you may find your account frozen, potentially cutting your business off.
 This can happen to any high-risk account.

 - Chargeback fees.
 As noted above, every chargeback you incur will result in you being charged.
 This can make the process of using PayPal even more expensive.
-This is standard for many merchants, but it can absolutely affect your bottom line.
+This is standard for many merchants but can affect your bottom line.

 Why would I want to establish a PayPal high-risk merchant account?

-All of this may make establishing a PayPal high-risk account sound expensive and not worth the hassle.
+This may make establishing a PayPal high-risk account sound expensive and not worth the hassle.
 Nothing could be further from the truth.
-Despite the challenges presented by the creation of a PayPal high-risk account, it’s still necessary for any online business.
+Despite the challenges presented by creating a PayPal high-risk account, it’s still necessary for any online business.

-First, PayPal is much more than an eCommerce website and has evolved into a merchant conglomerate that is capable of doing so much more than simply processing payments that are taken online.
-Even high-risk merchants can take advantage of PayPal’s array of payment options, which includes point of sales devices that automatically integrate with your accounting software and inventory management systems.
+First, PayPal is much more than an eCommerce website and has evolved into a merchant conglomerate capable of doing much more than simply processing payments taken online.
+Even high-risk merchants can take advantage of PayPal’s array of payment options, including point of sales devices that automatically integrate with your accounting software and inventory management systems.

-PayPal also operates on multiple levels: It can withdraw balances from PayPal accounts, or it can process any major credit card.
-This provides customers and businesses alike with a degree of flexibility, as it gives them the opportunity to use the service without even needing a credit card.
+PayPal also operates on multiple levels: It can withdraw balances from PayPal accounts or process any major credit card.
+This provides customers and businesses with a degree of flexibility, allowing them to use the service without even needing a credit card.

-High-risk merchant accounts aren’t just something you’ll pay extra money for; they also come with a variety of benefits.
+High-risk merchant accounts aren’t just something you’ll pay extra money for; they also come with various benefits.
 PayPal will offer certain protections that may help save you money, particularly if you’re in an industry that needs things like fraud and chargeback protection.
 These services alone can be invaluable and are not offered everywhere.

-There are vendors who can help you navigate this process.
+Some vendors can help you navigate this process.
 These vendors understand that their goal isn’t to replace your business skill and experience but to supplement it by enabling you to make better business decisions.
 If you’re interested in learning more, reach out today to Bankcard.
-At Bankcard, our goal is to help you set up and manage Paypal’s high-risk merchant account process so your business can continue to thrive and grow.
+At Bankcard, we aim to help you set up and manage Paypal’s high-risk merchant account process so your business can continue to thrive and grow.